Updated 7 Jan 2021

 Apple’s first trip into the world of the edge-to-edge OLED display is a stunning achievement, even though much of what it does has been commonplace on competitors’ phones for a while.
 Done the Apple way, it makes for a great experience, from the Face-tracking phone unlock system to the stunning screen – tuned and calibrated to exacting standards, it seems to make anything you view on it looks better.
 It’s the calibre of a high-end OLED TV screen, really.
 The infamous “notch” at the top of the screen might seem a little weird, but it doesn’t affect video playback at all.
 Currently, it’s priced from $1,049, but it’s well worth it if you can get one on a plan to ease the pain.
-An alternative is the iPhone 6s Plus – still available from Apple but now only $849 brand new, with a nice big full HD screen for all your TV.
-It’s even got a headphone socket!
+An alternative is the latest iPhone SE – now available from Apple from only $749 brand new, with a nice big full HD screen for all your TV.

 Samsung Galaxy S9

-Not yet released at the time of writing, but Samsung’s latest effort to outdo both itself and Apple looks like a stunner.
+Samsung’s latest effort to outdo both itself and Apple looks like a stunner.
 They’re going straight for the TV and movie watchers with the Samsung Galaxy S9 – 18.5:9 ultra-widescreen OLED display (with Samsung’s distinctive curved edges), stereo speakers with Dolby Atmos sound, expandable memory, face-tracking unlocking (sounds familiar!) and much more.
-At $1199, it’s priced to beat Google at their own game and if it turns out to be as good as it looks on paper, it probably will.
-Alternatively, you can pick up the also-excellent Galaxy S8 for $999 or the venerable S7 for $799, both superb phones for mobile viewing.
+Originally at $1199 during release, it’s priced to beat Google at their own game and if it turns out to be as good as it looks on paper, it probably will.
+Alternatively, you can pick up the also-excellent Galaxy S8 or the venerable S7 to save hundreds of bucks, both superb phones for mobile viewing.
 If you want to go all out, the latest S20 series should do all kinds of mobile streaming tricks.